iasonrap/mlops31/reports/README.md

 > **to insert a link to one of your GitHub actions workflow.**
 >
 > Recommended answer length: 200-300 words.
 >
-> Example:
-> *We have organized our continuous integration into 3 separate files: one for doing ..., one for running ... testing*
-> *and one for running ... .
-In particular for our ..., we used ... .An example of a triggered workflow can be seen*
-> *here: <weblink>*
->
 > Answer: